alexeykazakov/research-agent/backend/README.md

 ## Endpoints
 - `GET /models` — List available models
 - `POST /prompt` — Submit a prompt and get aggregated results

-## Notes
-- Dummy API keys are used for LLMs.
-Replace them in `main.py` with your real keys.
-- The backend is designed for local development and demo purposes.

 ---